pradeep-orchu/pradeep-orchu/README.md

 - 🌱 I’m currently learning **Data science**

 - 👯 I’m looking to collaborate on [Photoscent](https://github.com/pradeep-orchu/photoscent.git)

+- 👨‍💻 All of my projects are available at [Portfolio](https://pradeep-orchu.web.app/)

 - 📫 How to reach me **pradeepkrishna748@gmail.com**